Mininet-Optical/mininet-optical/docs/source/api-overview.md

 	t1 = self.addSwitch('t1', cls=Terminal, **params)
 	t2 = self.addSwitch('t2', cls=Terminal, **params)

+Note that parameters are just data values that will be used later to create the actual network emulator and simulator objects.
+In this case, `params` specifies a `transceivers` parameter that consists of a list of a single transceiver, `tx1`, with a default transmit power of 0dBm (and on the `C` band though this parameter is optional and currently ignored.)
+Note we are reusing the same set of parameters for `t1` and `t2`, but this is OK since separate objects will be created for them.

 At this point, the network nodes are defined.
 All we need to do now is to connect them together to form a working network.
-Hence, we connect the hosts to the terminals using Ethernet links.
+We connect the hosts to the terminals using Ethernet links.
 We also connect the terminals using a WDM link.
-That concludes the basic network designing Python script.
+This concludes the topology specification in the `build()` method.

 	# Ethernet links
 	self.addLink(h1, t1, port2=1)